btcpayserver/btcpayserver/README.md

 * Altcoin support
 * Complete control over private keys
 * Fully compatability with BitPay API (easy migration)
-* Enchanced Privacy
+* Enchanced privacy
 * SegWit support
 * Process payments for others
-* Payment Buttons
+* Payment buttons
-* Point of Sale
+* Point of sale
-* No transaction fees
+* No transaction fees (other than those for the crypto networks)
 * No processing fees
 * No middleman
 * No KYC